Book it: The reality of using Calgary Transit with a disability

 On December 8, city council's planning committee narrowly approved a direction for Calgary's transit strategy that would increase many Calgarians' walking distance to bus stops in exchange for boosting frequency on our city's primary transit network.
 (The strategy is slated to come back to committee by June 2023 for approval.)

 City admin openly acknowledges that this direction could worsen transit for Calgarians with a disability.

 “There is a risk the updated plan’s focus on frequency may impact accessibility,” says a city report.
 “Therefore, community-specific improvements to connect to transit stops and stations will be implemented during transit service reviews.”

 But Young says considerations for people with disabilities need to be made from the get-go.

 “We’ve got to start seeing people for people,” Young said.
 “Instead of adding accommodations, we start making sure that a space is available for everyone, and included from the start.”

-Ximena González is a freelance journalist and The Sprawl's urban affairs writer.
-Her work has also appeared in The Globe and Mail, The Tyee and Jacobin.
+Ximena González is a freelance journalist whose work has also appeared in The Globe and Mail, The Tyee and Jacobin.

 We connect Calgarians with their city through in-depth, curiosity-driven journalism—but we can't do it alone.
 We rely on our readers and listeners for support.
 Join us by becoming a Sprawl member today!